About the program

 Connecting LGBTQ+ professionals with emerging young leaders for guidance and professional growth.

-In addition to receiving a Social Innovation & Impact Grant & The Pride Network's EMERGE+ leadership training, students selected for the Transformational Leadership Initiative funds will also be awarded a professional mentor.
+In addition to receiving a Social Impact Grant & The Pride Network's EMERGE+ leadership training, participants selected for the Transformational Leadership Initiative will also be awarded a professional mentor.